Maurdekye/normalbench/README.md

 # normalbench

-Benchmark your computer's CPU performance by generating a normal distribution
+Benchmark your cpu by generating a normal distribution from random walks.